d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 *Regression* problems pop up whenever we want to predict a numerical value.
-Common examples include predicting prices (of homes, stocks, etc.), predicting the length of stay (for patients in the hospital), forecasting demand (for retail sales), among countless others.
+Common examples include predicting prices (of homes, stocks, etc.), predicting the length of stay (for patients in the hospital), forecasting demand (for retail sales), among numerous others.
-Not every prediction problem is a classic regression problem.
+Not every prediction problem is one of classical regression.
 Later on, we will introduce classification problems, where the goal is to predict membership among a set of categories.